LucaWolf/grabbit/.kilocode/rules/memory-bank/tech.md

 *   **Go Version:** Requires Go 1.21 or higher (implied by `go.mod` and modern Go features).
 *   **Environment:** Standard Go development environment.
-*   **RabbitMQ Instance:** A running RabbitMQ server is required for integration tests and examples.
-Docker is likely used for local development/testing environments (as suggested by `container_setup_test.go`).
+*   **RabbitMQ Instance:** A running amqp server is required for integration tests and examples.
+Podman is likely used for local development/testing environments (as suggested by `container_setup_test.go`).
+*   **cloudamqp/lavinmq** Alternative amap server for integration tests and examples.
+Podman run and managed via `container_setup_test.go`.
 *   **Test setup:** Shared routines and helper concepts and/or objects are defined in `container_setup_test.go`, including the TestMain which starts/stops the RabbitMQ srver in a docker container.